Xiaohan-Wang/Equisetum_classification_3/readme.md

 2. Change the code directory in **config**.

 3. A pretrained node detection model can be found [here]().
 Put the detection model under **node_detection/weights/Equisetum** folder.
-To train the model from scratch, run **node_detection/train.py**.
+To train the model from scratch, run `python -m Equisetum_classification_3.node_detection.train`.

-4. You can use the model to predict nodes for test images by **node_detection/get_predictions.py**.
+4. You can use the model to predict nodes for test images by **python -m Equisetum_classification_3.node_detection.get_predictions**.
 This file should generate a json file stored in **node_detection/results/predictions** containing all the detected bounding box for each image in the test set.

 5. With **visualization.py**, you can visualize the prediction result by having the predicted bounding box on original image.
 The result si outputed to **results/visualization**.
 ###